elimgoodman/elimgoodman.github.io/ideas/cyclops/index.md

 - Because the site is currently small, using hacky tools works.
 However, as the site scales up, I'm dreading the prospect of having to migrate everything to some other platform.
 - Specifying dependencies between or variations of individual reports is extremely difficult, and I've solved the problems I've encountered in extremely inelegant ways

-I explored some existing solutions, but they fell short on a few dimensions:
+I explored some existing products, but they fell short on a few dimensions:

 - The kinds of transformations and explorations that I need to do are not well supported by current "business intelligence" tools.
-Most just offer SQL as the way to explore data.
+Most just offer SQL as the way to manipulate data.
 - They were not geared towards ingesting stream-like data (logs, events).
 - Price and "enterprise-yness".
 Seriously!
 I couldn't actually play around with most of the things I was interested in.
 They also cost a bajillion dollars.

 ### What I Want

 I want a **Heroku for data**.
 In the same way that Heroku takes raw computing resources and packages them together into a highly-abstracted, easy-to-use, easy-to-scale platform, I want a system that does the same for the usage data that my site produces.
-Specifically, I want a system that makes no mentions of clusters, jobs, or pipelines.
+Additionally, I want a system that makes no mentions of clusters, jobs, or pipelines.
 All of the "big data" stuff should be abstracted away.

 In terms of capabilities, I want a product that makes it very easy to: